IRSSG: An Open-Source Software Package for Spin Space Groups: Capabilities of the program

 \section{Capabilities of the program}

 Determining the representations of computed electronic bands is crucial for studying phenomena such as band crossings, high degeneracies, and $k\cdot p$ models and related effects.
-While tools such as {\ttfamily Phonopy} and {\ttfamily MOM2MSG}~\cite{MOM2MSG} can identify the CSG or MSG of materials, there has been no broadly available utility to identify the SSG of materials.
-For a given magnetic material, {\ttfamily IRSSG} determines the SSG operations and directly outputs the SSG number and international symbol via the command `{\ttfamily irssg -ssg}'.
+Tools such as {\ttfamily Phonopy}~\cite{phonopy-phono3py-JPCM,phonopy-phono3py-JPSJ} and {\ttfamily MOM2MSG}~\cite{MOM2MSG} can identify the CSG or MSG of materials.
+For a magnetic structure, {\ttfamily spinspg}~\cite{spinspg} and {\ttfamily findspingroup}~\cite{PhysRevX.14.031038} are available for identifying SSG operations and/or Chen-Liu symbol.
+However, tools for determining the (co)irreps of magnetic electronic states are lacking.
 Although the complete character tables for CSGs and MSGs are available in the literature~\cite{AroyoPerezMatoCapillasKroumovaIvantchevMadariagaKirovWondratschek+2006+15+27,Aroyo:xo5013,aroyo2011crystallography}, the character tables of SSGs are not yet broadly accessible.
-Our program {\ttfamily IRSSG} can also obtain the $k$-little group and generate character tables for SSGs.
-In addition, it can determine the coirreps of magnetic energy bands based on DFT calculations or Wannier functions.
-Furthermore, similar to {\ttfamily POS2MSG}~\cite{PhysRevB.106.035150}, we developed an auxiliary tool, {\ttfamily POS2SSG}, to generate highest-symmetry magnetic configurations by assigning magnetic moments to magnetic atoms, thereby producing structures with specific SSG numbers specified by the user.
+Our program {\ttfamily IRSSG} can obtain the $k$-little group and generate character tables for SSGs.
+It also determines the coirreps of magnetic energy bands based on DFT calculations or Wannier functions.
+Meanwhile, with a proper `ssg.data', it also works for the 230 CSGs and 1651 MSGs.
+Thus, the corresponding `msg.data' is automatically generated for studying the magnetic system in the presence of SOC.
+Furthermore, similar to {\ttfamily POS2MSG}~\cite{PhysRevB.106.035150}, which can generate the magnetic structures with highest MSG symmetries, we developed an auxiliary tool, {\ttfamily POS2SSG}, to generate highest-SSG-symmetry magnetic configurations by assigning magnetic moments to magnetic atoms, thereby producing structures with SSG numbers specified by the user.